 - MonsterInsights: Connect your site to Google Analytics

-- Yoast SEO: Improve your WordPress SEO
+- All in One SEO: Improve your WordPress SEO (search engine optimization)

-- UpdraftPlus: Back up your WordPress site
+- Duplicator: Back up your WordPress site

-- W3 Total Cache: Improve WordPress performance
+- W3 Total Cache: Improve WordPress performance and speed

 - Akismet: Prevent spam comments